Mayank009/readme/README.md

 ### Integration Steps:

-The MXPlayer App opens the game in a webview.
+The MXPlayer App opens the game in a web-view.
 These games are opened by the App in 2 ways:

 * Uploading a zip file
 * Directly by a url.

 In a zip file based approach, the game is downloaded only when the user clicks on a particular game inside the `Games` tab in the app.
 Also whenever a new version of a game is uploaded, the app re-downloads the game to get the latest build.

-A Script has to be included in the game initialization which basically adds an object `cc` in the window scope.
+A Script has to be included in the game initialisation which basically adds an object `cc` in the window scope.
 This helps in communication from app to game.
 Please contact us to get the script.

-When the webview opens a game, it passes an object `gameManager` to the window scope which serves the communication from the game to the app.
+When the web-view opens a game, it passes an object `gameManager` to the window scope which serves the communication from the game to the app.
 The object format is:

 ```
 window.gameManager = {